arcweight

 Your rating is saved immediately and will appear everywhere that person shows up across LinkedIn: in search results, on their profile, in your connections list, and in shared connections views.

 You can change a rating at any time by clicking the badge again.
-Ratings are private to you unless you explicitly choose to share them through the invite flow.
+Your ratings are private to you by default.
+They become visible to other Arcweight users only if you enable Path Sharing (a toggle in the extension popup) or if you choose to respond to an Ask another user has sent you.
+Generating an Invitation also enables Path Sharing for your account.
 For full details on how your data is handled, see our Privacy Policy.

-Rating connections one by one is useful as you browse LinkedIn, but to rate your network efficiently, use Bulk Rate & Invite — a dedicated page where you can rate from a sortable table or paste a list of names to match and rate in bulk.
+Rating connections one by one is useful as you browse LinkedIn, but to rate your network efficiently, use Bulk Rating, Notes & Invites — a dedicated page where you can rate from a sortable table or paste a list of names to match and rate in bulk.

 The Connection Strength Scale